 Have you seen those funny and unique welcome mats on the Internet lately?
-If so, I bet you’ve already done your research to see how much they cost ($25-$40 for a special order on Etsy!).
+If so, I bet you’ve already done your research to see how much they cost ($25-$40 for special order on Etsy!).
 These welcome mats are super easy to DIY and personalize with your own creative design (while saving money) and I’ll show you how in this post.
-This Fall Welcome Door Mat With Free SVG File is also an easy way to update your front door decor for Fall!
+This DIY Hey There Pumpkin Welcome Door Mat With Free SVG File is also an easy way to update your front door decor for Fall!

 You’ll need a Cricut Explore or Silhouette cutting machine to make this project.
 Just upload the SVG or PNG in the program you use (I use Cricut Design Space), size, cut, and apply!

 If you don’t have a cutting machine, you can use an alphabet stencil found at your local craft store to create a similar design.

 My favorite online resource to find SVG files to make Cricut craft projects is DesignBundles.net!–>>Click here to see the latest bundle with the best SVG files online!

 This doormat was so easy to make, I ordered 5 additional plain doormats to make for other holidays.
 Our new house in Florida has 6 exterior doors… that’s a lot of doors for a 1600 square foot house, right?
 So I figured that I need a doormat for all 6 doors, hehe.

 How to make the Fall Welcome Door Mat With Free SVG File:

 - SVG file (get it free below or design your own)